lngnmn2/planC/docs/c.md

 &ldquo;Simple&rdquo; *null-terminated strings of bytes* everywhere, strings are *arrays*, not lists.
 Clever bits of special syntax for arrays access and modification.
 Everything was *easy*.
 Machine types as *bounded* sub-sets of integers and reals.
 Characters (and almost everything else) were just a set of binary numbers (which represent them), including any enums themselves.

+Every single machine type has fixes-size values, so *offsets* (implicit in any array, an even more general notion than a pointer, which is just an offset in bytes) were literally everywhere. *Struts* were merely an offset- or size-based packaging of machine types (in this particular memory location), with associated names and special a syntax for accessing the elements.
+There was a special syntax for accessing a strutted data in memory *by value* and *by reference*.

 Everything has been programmed in terms of representation, which very little of a proper abstraction (just like Lisp guys did with `car` and `cdr`).
 Proper ADTs (as by Barbara Liskov) were rare and even frowned upon. *The C programmers knew the representation of everything and the special value for nothing* (me).
+Allocation and freeing was manual, based on representation/implementation details.

+All this has been possible precisely because of two fundamental underlying assumptions: the processes are totally isolated from each other &#x2013; no one else could have access to its data segments.
+No notion of a sharing and multi-treading whatsoever, global variables all over the place, and basically no pointer invalidation, so people do `reallocs` of whole arrays fearlessly.
+And she ruined everything.

 Mathematicians would have already been alarmed about using an ordinary member of a set as a special case, instead of having a well-defined *sum-type* or a *disjoint union* &#x2013; the traditional and well-understood way mathematics deals with &ldquo;distinct possibilities&rdquo;.